Restart your equipment

 Switch off your router for 30 seconds, then power it back up again Switch off your PC, Mac, smartphone or tablet then switch it back on again.

-Run a Speed Test and follow the instruction and enter your phone number when the test is complete.
+Run a Speed Test and follow the instructions and enter your phone number when the test is complete.

 Find everything that’s connected to the internet in your house and take them offline, leaving only the device you’re completing this test on.
 Run another speed test and see if it’s improved your broadband performance.
 If your speed is slower or the same as last time, then continue to the next step.